PF Withdrawal Query

 From India, Chennai

 This is with reference to your query.
 Please note, you can apply for PF withdrawal after three years.
-However, along with the submission documents, you need to produce a declaration certificate stating that during the period, you were not an employee in any organization, nor a part of EPF membership.
+However, along with the submission documents, you need to produce a declaration certificate stating that during this period, you were not an employee in any organization, nor a part of EPF membership.

-Regarding your EPS (Pension) query, you will be eligible for EPS benefits from 1st Oct '2014, and the unpaid amount of your pension will be paid as arrears.
+Regarding your EPS (Pension) query, you will be eligible for EPS benefits from 1st October 2014, and the unpaid amount of your pension will be paid as arrears.

-But, Sir, my personal suggestion to you is not to wait for three years.
+My personal suggestion to you is not to wait for three years.
 Please withdraw your PF and start availing pension benefits.

 For more information or any further assistance, you can call me at the number provided below.

-Ubaid Raheman
+Regards, Ubaid Raheman

 From India, Mumbai

 This is with reference to your query.
 Please note, you can apply for PF withdrawal after three years.
-However, along with the submission documents, you need to produce a declaration certificate stating that during the period, you were not an employee in any organization, nor a part of EPF membership.
+However, along with the submission documents, you need to produce a declaration certificate stating that during this period, you were not an employee in any organization, nor a part of EPF membership.

-Regarding your EPS (Pension) query, you will be eligible for EPS benefits from 1st Oct '2014, and the unpaid amount of your pension will be paid as arrears.
+Regarding your EPS (Pension) query, you will be eligible for EPS benefits from 1st October 2014, and the unpaid amount of your pension will be paid as arrears.

-But, Sir, my personal suggestion to you is not to wait for three years.
+My personal suggestion to you is not to wait for three years.
 Please withdraw your PF and start availing pension benefits.

 For more information or any further assistance, you can call me at the number provided below.

-Ubaid Raheman
+Regards, Ubaid Raheman

 From India, Mumbai